jquast/wcwidth/docs/specs.rst

 Width of -1
 -----------

-The following have a column width of -1 for only the POSIX-like functions :func:`wcwidth.wcwidth` and :func:`wcwidth.wcswidth`:
+The following have a column width of -1 for function :func:`wcwidth.wcwidth`

 - C0 control characters (U+001 through U+01F).
 - C1 control characters and DEL (U+07F through U+0A0).

+If any character in sequence contains C0 or C1 control characters, the final return value of of :func:`wcwidth.wcswidth` is -1.

 Width of 0
 ----------